 - Official medical school transcript

-International graduates must meet the requirements established by the Graduate Medical Education Office at Baylor College of Medicine as set by the Texas State Board of Medical Examiners and the Immigration Services.
+International graduates must meet the requirements established by the Office of Graduate Medical Education at Baylor College of Medicine as set by the Texas State Board of Medical Examiners and the Immigration Services.
 They will also need to contact the Educational Commission for Foreign Medical Graduates (ECFMG), for information regarding the paperwork process for students and graduates of foreign medical schools.
 Baylor College of Medicine requires international medical graduates to meet the terms for an Institutional Permit, as outlined by the Texas Medical Board, and have the documents necessary for a J-1 Visa.

 Any additional questions regarding international applicants can also be addressed though the International Services Office at Baylor College of Medicine.